 I have some very good friends visiting in the upcoming few weeks.
 One of them is Doreen Pendgracs/Wizard of Words a writer and lover of chocolate.
-We plan on doing some chocolate and wine pairings while she’s visiting along with Cheryl Therrien/Grandmother Diaries and Elizabeth Scott/VAtoGO.
+We plan on doing some chocolate and wine pairings while she’s visiting along with Cheryl Therrien/Grandmother Diaries and my friend Elizabeth Scott.

 Who doesn’t love chocolate and wine pairings?
 Often times many are actually afraid to give it a try because they aren’t confident as to what wine to pair with the various types of chocolate.